 A snippet from Craig Brown's eulogy that was read at Alexander's funeral and notes from John Walsh, David Wheeler and links to obituaries published elsewhere.

-As announced in Monday's newsletter, Alexander Chancellor died on Saturday morning.
+As announced in Monday's newsletter, Alexander Chancellor died on Saturday morning, the 28th January.

 Since then, we have received a vast number of e-mails, letters and phone calls expressing condolences and sharing memories that we wanted to publish.
 He will be greatly missed.

 An edited version of the eulogy that was read by Craig Brown at Alexander's funeral will appear in the April issue, that will be available to buy from Wednesday 1st March.